Quickstart: Set and retrieve a secret from Azure Key Vault using PowerShell

 If you don't have an Azure subscription, create a free account before you begin.

-If you choose to install and use PowerShell locally, this tutorial requires Azure PowerShell module version 5.1.1 or later.
-Run
+If you choose to install and use PowerShell locally, this tutorial requires Azure PowerShell module version 1.0.0 or later.
+Type

 Create a resource group